hacker-ali-17/Install-the-Essentials_-MetaSploit/README.md

-# metaSploit
+#install the basics + metaSploit
-Hi @ script is install metasploit without p.
+Hi @ Hey, install the basics and metaSploit without any hassle